Dance Moms: Controversy and criticism

-Several episodes featured controversial costume choices made by Miller, some of which were criticized by the moms, particularly Lukasiak and Frazier.
-Due to heavy criticism, the season 2 episode "Topless Showgirls", which aired on March 6, 2012, has been removed from rotation.
+Several episodes featured controversial costume choices made by Miller.
+Due to heavy criticism, the season 2 episode "Topless Showgirls", which aired on March 6, 2012, has been removed from rotation due to complaints from audiences and some of the parents.
 The episode features the young dancers performing a burlesque-style routine and wearing sequined, flesh-toned bra tops and tights in an effort to make them appear nude.
-Miller defends her costume choice saying, "Everyone in the industry knows the girls are completely covered and everything's harmless."
+Miller defends her costume choice, saying, "Everyone in the industry knows the girls are completely covered and everything's harmless."
 Lifetime confirmed pulling the episode.
-The episode is not included on the season's DVD.
+The episode is not included on the season's DVD and is not available on any streaming services.

 Kelly Hyland was arrested in early January 2014 on charges of assaulting Miller during a dispute backstage at a dance competition held in New York City during filming for the show's fourth season in November 2013.
 Hyland appeared in court with Miller on January 21, 2014, and pleaded "not guilty".
-A hearing was scheduled for March but adjourned to May 5, 2014.
-Legal expert Rosemarie Arnold opined that because the episode aired on TV, Hyland's defense that the alleged assault was scripted and that the producers deliberately incited her to strike Miller was viable.
+Former Dance Moms Star Christi Lukasiak later revealed that Miller had accused Hyland’s fifteen-year-old daughter, Brooke Hyland, of being on drugs.
 On a January 29 appearance on The View, Miller announced that Hyland and her daughters Brooke and Paige Hyland were no longer contracted with and would no longer appear on Dance Moms.
-After the final episode of season 4, Christi and Chloe Lukasiak also left Dance Moms.

 On October 13, 2015, Abby Lee Miller was indicted in Pittsburgh on charges of concealing her income from her performances on the show in 2012 and 2013.
-She was charged with bankruptcy fraud, concealment of bankruptcy assets and false bankruptcy declarations in hiding some $755,000.
+She was charged with bankruptcy fraud, concealment of bankruptcy assets, and false bankruptcy declarations in hiding some $755,000.
 In June 2016, Miller pled guilty to the charges, and entered a plea deal with the IRS.
-In May 2017, Miller was sentenced to one year and a day in prison, followed by two years of supervised release.
-Season 7B was the last season to feature the original cast members.
-After filming for season 7B wrapped up, The Irreplaceables announced that they were going on tour.
+In May 2017, Miller was sentenced to one year and a day in prison (paroled after 8.5 months), followed by two years of supervised release.